Nationals Vs. Dodgers Prediction, Odds, Pick

 The Washington Nationals take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Nationals Dodgers prediction and pick.

-Paolo Espino goes to the hill for the Nationals, while Tony Gonsolin makes the start for the Dodgers.
+Josiah Gray gets the ball for the Nationals, while Mitch White makes the start for the Dodgers.

-Paolo Espino started the season as a reliever for the Nationals, and he was very good in that role.
-Espino crafted a streak of nine straight scoreless appearances, and then reeled off a separate run of seven straight scoreless outings.
-All told, he ran off a lengthy period of excellence in which he notched 16 scoreless performances in 18 appearances from April 15 through June 9.
-Shortly after those 18 high-level outings, the Nats asked him to become a spot starter.
-He has posted a few decent starts, particularly a 5 1/3-inning, one-run game against the Rangers on June 24, but it has still been a difficult transition for Espino.
-He has allowed four runs in three of his last four starts.
-His ERA for the month of July is 6.23.
-His ERA in May, when he was rolling along as a short reliever, was 1.42.
+Josiah Gray has a 4.40 ERA.
+He has been mediocre for most of the year, but in June, Gray flourished, posting a 1.13 ERA for that particular month.
+In July, he has regressed, pitching to an ERA of more than seven runs.
+Whatever he did well in June, it simply didn’t last.
+It has to be noted that Gray used to pitch for the Dodgers.
+This is obviously a very important and meaningful game for him.
+Given that teammate Paolo Espino surprised everyone by shutting down the Dodgers on Monday night in a 4-1 win, Gray should take the bump knowing that the Dodgers can be contained.
+It will be fascinating to see how he handles this particular challenge.

-Tony Gonsolin made the headlines last Tuesday, July 19, in a way he never hoped for.
-Gonsolin wasn’t the GOAT in that game.
-He was simply the goat, the person most responsible for the National League losing to the American League.
-Gonsolin gave up a bomb to Giancarlo Stanton and another dinger to Byron Buxton, the only runs of the game for the A.L. in its 3-2 victory over the N.L.
-Before that start, Gonsolin allowed five runs in five innings against the Cardinals on July 13.
-His ERA had been in the neighborhood of 1.50 for nearly the entire season.
-That bad outing against the Cardinals pushed his ERA above two runs (2.02) for the first time since early April.
-Gonsolin is making this start on extended rest after the All-Star Game.
-He did not pitch in any of the Dodgers’ four games over the weekend against the Giants.
-Will he hit the reset button here, or has he begun to regress?
-It will be fascinating to see if he can pitch at an elite level for the whole season, or if he runs out of steam.
-If he gets rocked here by the Nats, the drumbeat of alarmism surrounding him will get a lot louder.
+Mitch White has a 3.78 ERA.
+Clayton Kershaw is a superstar and a legend of the game.
+Walker Buehler is the high-end pitcher who is injured and hoping to make a comeback.
+Tony Gonsolin is the surprising Cy Young contender on the Dodger staff.
+Tyler Anderson has been terrific and sneaky-good for Los Angeles.
+Those four stories all generate bigger headlines than Mitch White, but this back-end starter has quietly put together a very solid season for manager Dave Roberts.
+White didn’t pitch more than two innings in most of his early-season appearances for the Dodgers, but in late May, he began to go four to five innings on a more regular basis.
+The increased workload has made him a better pitcher.
+He doesn’t overextend himself, and he manages games well.
+In his last eight starts going back to May 26, White has allowed 13 earned runs.
+Six of them, however, were in one game.
+Therefore, in seven of his last eight starts, White has allowed a combined total of seven earned runs, or an average of one earned run per start, normally five innings in length.
+If this is what White produces the rest of the season, the Dodgers will be very happy.

 Courtesy of FanDuel, here are the Nationals-Dodgers MLB odds.